Advising & counseling

 Peer advisers: Sometimes it’s helpful to have an experienced student’s perspective on how to juggle classes, study, manage time, choose the best enrichment opportunities or navigate the waters of a large university like Berkeley.
 Let our peer advisers be a resource for you.
 They can explain how to drop a class or choose an elective, and they can tell you all about life in their particular major (and at Berkeley Engineering in general!).

 Personal counseling: Counseling and Psychological Services (CAPS) has a satellite office in 241 Bechtel Engineering Center.
-Licensed psychologists Dr. Shuangmei (Christine) Zhou, Dr. Geneé Jackson, and Dr. Yi Du from University Health Services provide free and confidential consultations to students related to any personal, professional or academic concerns.
+Counselors Dr. Shuangmei (Christine) Zhou, Denise Goitia, LCSW, and Dr. Yi Du from University Health Services provide free and confidential consultations to students related to any personal or professional concerns.
 You do not need health insurance to see a CAPS counselor.